top of page

 white hands pulling puppet strings

-So, I responded in the most friendly way possible, Why don’t you go back to where you were, take a deep breath, think about what you just said, and then come back and greet us again.
+So, I responded in the most friendly way possible, Why don’t you go back to where you were, take a deep breath, think about what you just said, and then come back and greet us again?
 Everyone was in shock, including me because I didn’t intend to be so bold.
 The dark skinned leader replied “Oh, oh doc, I was just playing around, I didn’t mean to offend anyone.”
 I replied, It’s a bad habit that you don’t realize has been passed down from slavery, but it’s time for us to let it go.
 We have too many other issues in our community to solve, and we don’t have the time, energy or resources to waste.
 I love all of you, regardless of the skin tone, and I need for us to make a conscious effort to heal our pain and love each other so that we can get this work done in our communities.
 I of course forgive you and think the world of you, but I want you to breathe and pause before speaking so that you can catch yourself before saying something based on a social program instead of the truest part of yourself.
 Yes, it was uncomfortable for everyone for a minute, but then we moved forward and cultivated a deeper level of intimacy with each other.
 Colonizers bank on the fact that we will default to our social programming, but we must pull up our will and resist the temptation to nip at other people in order to feel better about ourselves.
 Every time we succumb to that temptation we inadvertently “Jump Jim Crow.”
 Colonization has some sneaky social programs running in the background that we must dismantle.
 Once we have accepted our ignorance, we’ll be able to identify and drop subconscious substandard behaviors and this mountain will vaporize right before our eyes.

 There is something in every one of you that waits and listens for the sound of the genuine in yourself.
 It is the only true guide you will ever have.
 And if you cannot hear it, you will all of your life spend your days on the ends of strings that somebody else pulls.
 Howard Thurman